NUMde/compass-numapp-web/docs/architecture/README.md

 Contains all web components and their displaying logic.
 The main component is `app-root`, which contains the wrapper and routing logic for all view components. `app-root` also renders the outer layout and initializes the authentication logic.

-⚠️ As well as NUM Compass components, `src/components` includes references to components starting with a d4l- prefix.
+⚠️ As well as NUM COMPASS components, `src/components` includes references to components starting with a d4l- prefix.
 Components with a d4l- prefix come from [Data4Life](https://www.data4life.care)'s core components library, a collection of reusable components that all Data4Life-developed apps use.
 For more information, visit the module's [npm page](https://www.npmjs.com/package/@d4l/web-components-library) and the [storybook site](https://storybook.d4l.io).
 The storybook site contains a complete list of components and their properties and configuration options.

 #### `src/config`